Why should I enter the 3x3 International Illustration Awards Show?

 How are the shows judged?

 All entries are anonymous; the judges only see an entry number, not a name.
-Judges don’t care at what point you are in your career—having a recognizable style is no guarantee your work will be accepted.

 Are there art directors on your jury?

 Yes, the majority of our judges are art directors.
 And since we're an international show a majority of our judges are from outside the United States.